TerminalWarlord/TeleBuzzed-Frontend/README.md

-# TeleIgnite
+# TeleBuzz

 ## Overview

-TeleIgnite is a React-based web application that serves as a comprehensive directory for Telegram bots, channels, and groups.
-Designed to help users easily discover and connect with various Telegram resources, TeleIgnite provides an intuitive interface and seamless navigation.
+TeleBuzz is a React-based web application that serves as a comprehensive directory for Telegram bots, channels, and groups.
+Designed to help users easily discover and connect with various Telegram resources, TeleBuzz provides an intuitive interface and seamless navigation.

 ## Features